Dietary intervention studies as a whole are inherently flawed and do not produce causal or clinically relevant health recommendations or decisions.

 Further inaccuracies are introduced because dietary intervention studies relegate food preparation to caterers, institutional kitchens, or even test subject memories.
 The kitchen is treated as a black box from which meals emerge without the level of documentation required in standard bench lab investigations.
 (See: Black Box meals: A look at five dietary intervention studies. )

 Most studies involving BPA and phthalates have given general instructions to food preparers to use only “fresh” ingredients and to avoid any plastic contact.
 However, specific food sources and the details of their production are not available.
-Neither are specific cooking protocols or the identities of the utensils, pots, pans, cleaning regimen (surfactants an issue), recipes, ingredients (processing & methyl contributors an issue).
+Neither are specific cooking protocols nor the identities of the utensils, pots, pans, cleaning regimen (surfactants an issue), recipes, and ingredients (processing & methyl contributors an issue).

 Data regarding those conditions cannot account for the wide variability of contamination in the growing, processing, and sourcing stages.
 As a result, instructions in previous dietary studies account only for contamination transfer from food packaging materials and preparation.

 No studies have been located in the published literature that succeed in quantitatively parsing the growing, production, and processing contamination from that of food contact materials and preparation.